 In May 2022 Igor Akinfeev extended his contract with CSKA Moskva that ends in 2024 netting him a whopping salary of 2.7 Million USD per year.
 We have crunched the numbers, this means he earns $7,398 per day and $308 per hour!

 His stock is on the rise thanks to his performances on the pitch.
-He has an estimated net worth of around $5 Million, and his market value is about $2.75 million.
+As of 2023, he has an estimated net worth of around $7 Million, and his market value is about $2.75 million.

 Igor Akinfeev FIFA 22 Stats – Potential And Rating

 Igor Akinfeev is currently 36 years old and plays as a Goalkeeper for CSKA Moskva in the Rest of the World.
 He has an overall rating of 80 in FIFA 22 with a potential rating of 80.
 There is a 1-star rating for Akinfeev’s skillmoves.

 He prefers to shoot with his right foot when he is shooting.
 As far as his work rate is concerned, it is Medium / Medium.
 Our database estimates that Akinfeev’s height is 186 cm and his weight is around 78 kg based on the information we have available.
 At the moment, Igor Akinfeev is playing with the number 35.

 - At the age of 16, Akinfeev made his professional debut for CSKA Moscow, saving a penalty kick and keeping a clean sheet.